Taha-Hassan-Git/Shopping-Basket-Component/README.md

 # soon-takehome

+I'm still trouble-shooting why github pages isn't displaying this, but I should have it workign soon.

 ## About

 A take-home challenge for an apprenticeship opportunity with Soon_.
 I chose User Flow 2: updating the basket.